lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

     <details>
     <summary>Expected Output</summary>
         ```
-         Hello!
-I'm an AI language model here to assist you with any questions or concerns you may have.
-I'll do my best to provide helpful and accurate information, while also being respectful and truthful.
-If you have any specific requests or preferences, please let me know and I'll do my best to accommodate them.
+        I'm doing well, thank you for asking!
+I'm a large language model, so I don't have feelings or emotions like humans do, but I'm functioning properly and ready to assist you with any questions or tasks you may have.
+It's great to be able to help and provide information to users like you!
+How about you?
+How's your day going?
         ```
     </details>